exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-emacs-lisp.md

 Split the frame vertically with `C-x 3`, and open the file with `C-x C-f /path/to/file`.

+### Getting started with Emacs Lisp

+The best documentation on Emacs Lisp is... shipped with Emacs itself!

+From the [EmacsWiki Entry][wiki-elisp]:

+[EmacsLispReference][elref] is the official Emacs Lisp documentation.
+It is built into the Emacs Info pages and is the go-to for most Elisp programmers.
+It is shipped with Emacs and can be accessed by the menu bar, with `M-x menu-bar-read-lispref`, or from the top page of [InfoMode][infomode].

+[EmacsLispIntro][elintro] is a book for non-programmers available from the [Free Software Foundation][fsf] and is shipped with Emacs.
+Its command is `M-x menu-bar-read-lispinfo`.

 ### Getting help

 1. [The Emacs Wiki][wiki] is invaluable.
 Spend lots of time here.